 - Specifiy your course choices.
 To apply for the UCO's M.Ost full-time course you will need to provide our institution and course code as follows: Institution code: B87, Course code: B110

 - You can apply for more than one course.
-The UCAS application fee for courses starting in 2019 is £18 if you’re applying to just one course, or £24 for multiple courses, and for late applications sent after 30 June.
-If you are applying for a course that starts in 2020, the application fee is £20 if you’re applying to just one course, or £25 for multiple courses and for late applications sent after 30 June 2020.
+The UCAS application fee for courses starting in 2021 is £20 if you’re applying to just one course, or £26 for multiple courses, and for late applications sent after 30 June.

 - Submit your application.